sarkar-rohan/DeepRL-NanoDegree/Project2/README_P2.md

 My code is run in the Udacity workspace.
 All the necessary requirements are installed by running the first cell in the jupyter notebook:
 !pip -q install ./python

-Running all the cells in Section `1.
-Starting the Environment` installs all the dependencies and loads the necessary software libraries and modules.
+Section `1.
+Starting the Environment`, installs all the dependencies and loads the necessary software libraries and modules.
 For setting this up on a local machine, please follow the instructions at [click here](https://github.com/udacity/deep-reinforcement-learning)

 ## Instructions

 Please follow the instructions in `Report.ipynb` to train the agent.
-- Once the environment is setup, the continuous state and action space can
+- Once the environment is setup, the continuous state and action space can be examined in Section 2 and 3.
+- The hyper-parameters for the DDPG algorithm is provided in Section 4.1.
-- The Actor-Critic Network
+- The Actor-Critic Network Architecture is defined in Section 4.2 and the Replay Memory in Section 4.3.
-The training code is mentioned in
+- The DDPG agent is defined in Section 4.4 and trained in Section 4.5.

 ## Results
-- Using this implementation the task was solved in just 398 episodes using DQN and 392 episodes using Double DQN.
+- Using this implementation the task was solved in just 1347 episodes.
+The plot of rewards vs number of episodes is provided in Section 5.
-For comparison, the benchmark implementation provided by Udacity solves it in 1800 episodes.
-- Please check the `Report_RS.pdf` for more information.
-- The model weights are provided in checkpoint.pth
+- The actor and critic model weights are provided as `DDPG_actor_single.pth` and `DDPG_critic_single.pth`.